ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

    ```
    {: screen}

 1. By using a text editor, update the `/etc/iscsi/initiatorname.iscsi` file with the IQN from the {{site.data.keyword.cloud}} console.
-Enter the value in the the following format.
+Enter the value in the following format.

    ```sh
    InitiatorName=<IQN-value-from-the-portal>